CLERK OF COURT & COMPTROLLER

-Evictions: NOTICE TO ALL LANDLORDS - If you are a landlord planning to file an eviction notice with our office, please note that the Hillsborough Sheriff’s Office will NOT serve any eviction notices until further notice (please go to their page to get more details on why).
-Because of the ongoing COVID-19 crisis, please DO NOT go to any Hillsborough Clerk’s Office or courthouse unless it is an urgent legal matter.
+Evictions: NOTICE TO ALL LANDLORDS - Governor Ron DeSantis has issued various Executive Orders which suspend any statute providing for a mortgage foreclosure or eviction cause of action solely as it relates to non-payment of rent by residential tenants due to the COVID-19 emergency under Florida Law [external website link].
+You should seek legal advice or guidance prior to filing any foreclosure or eviction action.
+If you are a landlord planning to file an eviction notice with our office, please note that the Hillsborough Sheriff’s Office will NOT serve any eviction notices until further notice (please go to their page to get more details on why).

 Marriage: All marriage ceremonies performed by the Clerk's Office are canceled until further notice.
-All appointments are canceled, and no new appointments will be taken.
-Marriage licenses will continue to be issued in person until further notice; it is not legal to issue a marriage license remotely, virtually, or by mail or email.
-We apologize for the inconvenience.
+No marriage license appointments will be taken.
+Marriage licenses will continue to be issued in person until further notice.
 The Clerk is not permitted to extend the expiration date of any marriage license nor waive the fees to renew it.
-It is not necessary to wait for the Clerk to perform the marriage.
-Please note that any commissioned notary public in Florida is authorized to perform marriage ceremonies.
+Any commissioned notary public in Florida is authorized to perform marriage ceremonies.

-Passport: No passport applications will be processed, and all appointments will be canceled.
+Passport applications: No passport applications will be processed.
 No new appointments will be taken until further notice.
 Check the U.S. Department of State website for information on their passport processing status.